muratsngl/ray_tracer_795/blog5.md

 }
 ```

-Critical Detail: The auxiliary vector selection (X or Y axis) prevents numerical instability when the normal is nearly parallel to one axis.
+The auxiliary vector selection (X or Y axis) prevents numerical instability when the normal is nearly parallel to one axis.
 I check if |nx| > 0.9 to decide which axis to use.

 UV Mapping: Two Projections